Cardiol Therapeutics is a leader in producing the purest pharmaceutical CBD products and developing innovative therapies for heart disease.

 Dalton Pharma Services

-Cardiol has established an exclusive manufacturing arrangement with Dalton Pharma Services (Dalton) for supplying pharmaceutical cannabidiol at >99.5% purity for Cardiol’s research programs.
+Cardiol has established an exclusive manufacturing arrangement with Dalton Pharma Services (Dalton) for the supply of pharmaceutical CBD for commercial introduction and for Cardiol’s research programs.

 Dalton is also the manufacturer of Nabilone, the largest prescription pharmaceutical cannabinoid in the world, with annual sales of $100 million in Canada alone.

 As part of the partnership, Dalton is also a significant shareholder in Cardiol.
 Dalton’s founder, owner and CEO, Peter Pekos, is on Cardiol’s board.

 In collaboration with Noramco, Inc. and Dalton Pharma Services, Cardiol is producing CBD in support of the company’s heart disease programs and for the commercial introduction of its CardiolRx CBD products into the Canadian medicinal cannabinoid market.
 Cardiol believes this new class of cannabidiol-based products will set new industry standards for product purity, traceability, dosimetry, and consistency while providing the Company with a significant revenue opportunity.